 Alfred, Lord Tennyson

 by Julia Margaret Cameron

-The Photographs Collection is housed in our Orange Street building and can be accessed via an appointment in the Heinz Archive and Library (email@example.com / 020 7321 6617).
+The Photographs Collection is housed in our Orange Street building and can be accessed via an appointment in the Heinz Archive and Library ([email protected] / 020 7321 6617).
 A vigorous on-going cataloguing and digitisation programme is at present in progress.
-The results can be observed in the form of the addition of new material being added every month to our website and to the Portrait Explorer in the IT Gallery located centrally within the entrance hall to the National Portrait Gallery.
+Results are added every day to our website.

 - Robert Adamson

 - Mrs Albert Broom (Christina Livingston)